 finalize drafting of Climate Change Bill for submission to Cabinet for endorsement;

 review National Climate Change Policy.
-This will be an opportunity to include blue carbon concepts and objectives and integrating an oceanfocus); and
+This will be an opportunity to include blue carbon concepts and objectives and integrating an ocean focus); and

 initiate the second provincial-wide V&A assessment (target - Malaita Province).